tufan-io/scatter-bin/README.md

 # @scatter-bin

+> WARNING:
+> This software is alpha level and very immature.
+> While it does what is claims, nothing about it is guaranteed:
+>  - not the APIs,
+>  - not the workings,
+>  - not the outcomes.

 scatter-bin helps distribute cross platform binaries via npm.

 It assumes that you have already created binaries via either [`pkg`](https://www.npmjs.com/package/pkg) or even [`deno compile`](https://deno.land/manual/tools/compiler).